10 Best Ergonomic Chairs for Neck Pain

 - Multi function control

-Another ergonomic chair with relatively decent price for the average internet lurkers.
+Another ergonomic and contemporary looking chair with relatively decent price for the average internet lurkers.

-Office Factor is one of the better brands for low-end ergonomic executive chairs, they have chairs with price ranging from the higher 100s to lower 800s – and more to come!
+SUNNOW is one of the better brands for higher mid-end ergonomic executive chairs, they have chairs with prices ranging around the 300s.

-This one chair… It sits just right in the middle, but is extremely quality for what it costs, especially in the aspect that suits the purpose of this article: neck support.
+This one chair… It sits in the upper range, but is high quality for what it costs, especially in the aspect that suits the purpose of this article: neck support.
 It’s a highly adjustable one, with the seat and lumbar support ready to be adjusted in any direction and angle depending on your needs and body shape overall.

-The recline mechanism and the padding for the backside and seat are so well combined that you can easily have a great time leaning back without adjusting much, and the chair itself is stable enough to withstand even an average kid’s random rampage.
+The recline mechanism and the padding for the backside and seat are so well combined that you can easily have a great time leaning back as it has a ‘Tilt’ function so you can lean the chair back (90~135°)

 - Extremely adjustable arms, lumbar support, seat